why a 3d coin scanner?

 the upper knob is used to adjust the position/angle of the light. a large incidence angle (the angle between the surface normal of the object and the light rays) offers a high vertical resolution. too large an incidence angle leads to areas that are not illuminated and therefore not scanned. a good compromise is required in order to capture a maximum of the surface in one pass. the other knob is to manually move the carriage on which the object is positioned.

-the covers on the sides can be removed to manually adjust the focus of the lens. the lid on the left is the opening where the coin is placed onto the carriage. the lid as well as the covers are used to block most of the light coming from the outside.
+the covers on the sides can be removed to manually adjust the focus of the lens. the lid on the left covers the opening where the coin is placed onto the carriage. the lid as well as the covers are used to block most of the light coming from the outside.

 a section view of the scanner is shown below.